Templar Protocol User Guide

 - The liquidator obtains a list of accounts borrowing from the market by calling

-. - The liquidator checks the status of each account by calling
+list_borrow_positions. - The liquidator checks the status of each account by calling

-. - If an account's status is
+get_borrow_status. - If an account's status is

-in the market configuration. - To perform the liquidation, the liquidator transfer-calls the appropriate amount of borrow asset to the market.
+Liquidation, that means the liquidator can obtain a spread by sending an amount of borrow asset to the market.
+The maximum spread isliquidation_maximum_spreadin the market configuration. - To perform the liquidation, the liquidator transfer-calls the appropriate amount of borrow asset to the market.
 That is to say, the liquidator calls

-parameter indicates 1) that the transfer is for a liquidation, and 2) which account is to be liquidated.
+ft_transfer_call/mt_transfer_callon the borrow asset's smart contract, specifying the market as the receiver.
+Themsgparameter indicates 1) that the transfer is for a liquidation, and 2) which account is to be liquidated.

 Thus, the arguments to a liquidation call might look something like this: